Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Method

-To use the model on small datasets like Ida-BD (introduced in Section \ref{sec42}), we use a simple transfer learning approach to fine-tune our model on the new dataset.
+This paper demonstrates that the model is capable of handling other datasets using a simple transfer learning approach.
+This also shows a path on how to make use of small datasets for other disasters including the one we have provided (Ida-BD, introduced in Section \ref{sec42}).
 The diverse nature of satellite imagery captured from different locations, terrains, and weather conditions makes machine-learning algorithms difficult to generalize, which means the model trained on the xBD dataset does not generalize well for other datasets.
 Additionally, training a model on small datasets from scratch is difficult for the highly complex tasks such as damage classification.
-Domain adaptation algorithms have been proposed \citep{domadapt_survey} to enable models trained on images from one dataset (source) to work on images from another dataset (target).
-Here, we use the discrepancy-based method to fine-tune the network with labeled target data to diminish the domain shift.
-We ran the pre-trained model from xBD dataset on the target dataset for 10 epochs using a fixed learning rate of 1e-6.
+Several domain adaptation algorithms have been proposed \citep{domadapt_survey} to enable models trained on images from one dataset (source) to work on images from another dataset (target).
+Here Ida-BD dataset is used as target domain and since it has a domain shift from the xBD dataset, this work applies the discrepancy-based method to fine-tune the network with a small labeled target data.
+Since the percentage of destroyed category is relatively lower than the rest of the classes (Table \ref{tab_xbd_class_dist}), the destroyed class is merged with major damage class.
+This is handled by replacing the output layer head by 4 neurons head instead of 5 neurons and thus framing the problem as four-class classification (i.e., background, no damage, minor damage, major damage).
+As a result, Ida-BD dataset also poses the challenge of concept shift (5-class to 4-class mapping) along with the domain shift (different terrain).
+Multiple settings are experimented to effectively train a model on Ida-BD dataset which include using the pretrained model directly from xBD dataset on the target domain (works with unlabelled data), fine-tuning the pre-trained model on the target dataset (works only after some labelling) and training a model from scratch (works only after some labelling).
+The performance is compared in the Section \ref{sec5.2.2}.
+For fine-tuning experiments, the pre-trained model is trained on Ida-BD dataset for 10 epochs using a fixed learning rate of 1e-6.